eaprelsky/infodynamics/book/09_testing_the_theory.md

 ### Our Validation Results: Theory Meets Reality

-When we applied our information physics equations to the Stanford dataset, the results provided strong empirical support for our theoretical framework:
+When we applied our information dynamics equations to the Stanford dataset, the results provided strong empirical support for our theoretical framework:

 **Primary Validation Results**: